Capitalizing on Available and Unusable Yard Space

 WHAT ARE HOMEOWNERS CHOOSING

-2018 outdoor kitchens are continuing to evolve from a time when cooking outside didn’t include much more than a grill.
-Cabinets are stylish and durable for the elements, hiding plumbing and gas hookups that connect to exterior-grade ovens, grill stations, dishwashers and sinks.
-Add warming drawers, microwaves and refrigerators – a complete meal can be prepared, enjoyed and even cleaned up, all in the great outdoors.
-One of the newer outdoor kitchen trends is a kamado-style ceramic cooker and/or a home bar.
-Home Bars are one of the fastest growing and searched type of photos.
-So, it’s no wonder people are adding them to their outdoor space.
+2018 outdoor kitchens are evolving from when cooking outside didn’t include much more than a grill.
+Cabinets are stylish and durable, hiding plumbing/gas hookups connecting to exterior-grade ovens, grill stations, dishwashers and sinks.
+Add warming drawers, microwaves and refrigerators – a meal can be prepared, enjoyed and cleaned up, all in the great outdoors.
+One trend in outdoor kitchen is a kamado-style ceramic cooker.
+Home Bars are also one of the fastest growing and searched type of kitchen accessories.

-Folding glass patio doors is another feature homeowners might consider bridging indoor and outdoor living areas together – visually and functionally.
-For uncovered spaces, retractable awnings (Kelsey Property) are another design element that can provide shade and weather protection when needed.
-Below shows sliding glass doors that allow in and out from upper outdoor living room to convenient kitchen at top of the stairs.
-Pop in to view the property and see the lower outdoor kitchen downstairs!
+For uncovered spaces, retractable awnings (Kelsey Property) (Castle Property) (McFee Property) are a design element that can provide shade and weather protection when needed.
+Folding glass patio doors is a feature homeowners might consider visually and functionally.
+See the sliding glass doors between outdoor living room to convenient kitchen at top of the stairs.
+View the property to see the lower outdoor kitchen downstairs!
 Reser Property

 Trending: Long gone are the days of endless lawn maintenance and pricey landscaping bills.
 Increasingly, contractors are noticing homeowners want “maintenance-free” designs for their outdoor living spaces.
 2018 homeowners will be expecting a sustainable design with many 20 and 30-year-old homeowners preferring maintenance free landscapes to fit their maintenance free lifestyles.

-For additional landscape design ideas, we welcome your visit to our gallery of works in our portfolio: https://www.paradiserestored.com/portfolio/
+For additional landscape design ideas, we welcome your visit to our gallery of works in our portfolio